python-intelhex/intelhex/Readme.txt

 area as de-facto standard for representation of code for programming into microelectronic devices.

-This work implements 8-bit HEX (also known as Intel HEX8) file format reader and convertor to binary form as python script.
+This work implements HEX (also known as Intel HEX) file format reader and convertor to binary form as python script.

 Script intelhex.py contain implementation of HEX file reader and convertor